 Hotel Broadway New Delhi

-Hotel Broadway New Delhi is a very nice hotel with friendly staff nearby the Red Fort.
+Hotel Broadway New Delhi is a very nice hotel with friendly staff near the Red Fort.
 The hotel has a rather dated décor and clean but quite dark rooms.
 Excellent value for money.

 Le Méridien New Delhi

-This luxurious hotel attracts many business travelers.
+Le Méridien New Delhi is a luxurious hotel that attracts many business travelers.
 The atrium is impressive (this picture was taken from the 18th floor).
 The buffet breakfast was impressive and offered the broadest selection of fruit that we had seen in our entire month in India.
 In the evenings you can choose from a Chinese, Indian and International restaurant.
 The amenities in the room were excellent but the comfort of the bed could be improved.

 Shangri-La New Delhi